abrahan-dev/abrahan-dev/README.md

-🇪🇸🇫🇷🇬🇧

-I'm a senior software engineer specialized in SaaS applications.

-I've worked in back-ends and front-ends for domains such as banking, accounting, health care, tourism or risk management, using code to solve business problems since 2012.

-I'm a thoughtful, autonomous, open-minded, problem driven developer.
-I'm always willing to learn and share knowledge and I like minimalist, well-crafted code.
+# About Me

+Senior software developer specializing in web (SaaS) applications (+10 yrs).
+Experienced in backend and frontend across industries like banking, accounting, healthcare, tourism, and risk management, with a primary focus on backend engineering.

+Proficient in TypeScript/JavaScript, Node.js, Bun, and PHP (strong experience with Zend, some work with Laravel/Symfony), plus databases like MySQL and PostgreSQL.
+Worked with frontend technologies, mainly Vue and some React (Next.js).
+Quick to adapt to new frameworks and methodologies.

+Passionate about clean code, AI-driven workflows, problem-solving, and project management.

+I prefer leadership roles (Lead Developer, Technical Lead) but am open to opportunities like Junior CTO, Engineering Manager, Quality Assurance, or Senior Developer.